YLnKS/StringGPy/README.md

 # StringGPy
-Inference under string Gaussian processes and other related kernel methods.
+Bayesian nonparametric inference under string Gaussian processes priors (see https://arxiv.org/abs/1507.06977).

-The package has a dependency on LAPACKE: http://www.netlib.org/lapack/lapacke.html.
-On Ubuntu, LAPACK(E) can be installed using the commands:
+The package should be installed like so

-sudo apt-get install libblas-dev checkinstall

-sudo apt-get install libblas-doc checkinstall

-sudo apt-get install liblapacke-dev checkinstall

-sudo apt-get install liblapack-doc checkinstall
+> > python setup.py install

+Please direct any questions to ylks@robots.ox.ac.uk.